ukwa/ukwa-ui/README.md

 * Click OK to close the dialog.
 * Go to Run -> Run (Shift-F10).
 Wait for the build to finish.
 * Navigate to http://localhost:8080 in your browser.

+## Supporting content translation ##

+For the accessibility statements, most of the work was done by converting the original DOCX to HTML:

+    pandoc -f docx -t html --ascii acc-cy.docx > acc-cy.html

+The `ascii` flag ensures special characters are HTML/ampersand-escaped rather than relying on file character encoding.

+Properties files need a bit more care, but can be mapped via spreadsheets if needed.